 Assistant Clinical Professor: UCLA, Doctoring Program third year medical students.

-Assistant trainer for SPI Levels I and II: Continuing with Levels I and II .
+Assistant Trainer for SPI Levels I & II: Continuing with Levels I & II .

 Los Angeles County Psychology